ScQ-Cloud/pyquafu/docs/source/api/cxx.rst

 C++
 ===
-This is the documentation of the C++ engine classes and decomposition rule functions of MindQuantum, mainly intended for developers.
+This is the documentation of the C++ engine classes and decomposition rule functions of quafu, mainly intended for developers.

 .. toctree::